0xrwx/giphylike/README.md

 Test project to trainee position

 ## Goal
-Making native Android application for searching gifs from giphy, using their API
+Making native Android application for searching gifs from giphy by using their API

 ## Technology
 Jetpack Compose, Kotlin, Retrofit, Coil